Why are My Hydrangea Leaves Turning Brown?

 Final Thoughts

 From my observation, both old wood and new wood hydrangeas suffer from the brown leaves problem.
 But if you care and take proper action, you can give them a shiny and healthy future.
 Follow my upcoming guides on applying organic mulch over the root zone to maintain soil moisture.
-Therefore, you could provide enough juice to make hydrangeas strong and preventive against the brown leaves.
+Therefore, you could provide enough juice to make the hydrangeas strong and resistant to the brown leaves.

 FAQs